-Our doctors at the Oklahoma Center for Implants & Periodontics are network providers for the following insurance companies: Delta Dental, Blue Cross and Blue Shield Association (OK, IL, NM, TX, Dearborn National and Dental Network of America).
+Our doctors at the Oklahoma Center for Implants & Periodontics are network providers for the following insurance companies: Delta Dental, Cigna, Blue Cross and Blue Shield Association (OK, IL, NM, TX, Dearborn National and United Concordia).
 We are not providers for BCBS of OK Federal.
 If you are enrolled in another insurance plan, we will gladly file the claim for you.

 Our insurance coordinators deal with many different insurance companies.
 Companies offer many different dental and medical plans.
 This insurance alphabet soup changes policies and guidelines weekly.
 At times, it is almost impossible to accurately estimate our patients’ insurance co-payment.
 Many insurance companies will not give out fees until after the treatment is completed.
 Dealing with these companies can be difficult and time consuming.
 As a courtesy, we ask that you keep us informed of any change to your insurance.
 It is important that all information about you and your insurance is current.